bongiozzo/musica_mustdie/output/band_oceansofsadness.md

 # Oceans Of Sadness

-Дискография
+## Дискография

-"Between Heaven, Earth And Beauty" 1998, Melodic Death Metal "For We Are" 2000, Melodic Death Metal
+### "Between Heaven, Earth And Beauty" 1998, Melodic Death Metal

+1. Forgotten Symphony II
+2. Together, Yet Alone
+3. The Last Stage
+4. The King Of Nevermore
+5. My Own Private Angel
+6. Candles

+### "For We Are" 2000, Melodic Death Metal

+1. As The Feast Begins
+2. For When You Sleep, My Love
+3. Re-Erase
+4. A Dying Nightingale
+5. Again The W&#246;lf Wins
+6. The Apocalypse
+7. When We Became One
+8. Oceans Of Sadness
+9. Your Faith
+10. Low
+11. Judas

-"Laughing Tears * Crying Smile" 2002, Melodic Death Metal "Send in the Clowns" 2004, Melodic Death Metal
+### "Laughing Tears * Crying Smile" 2002, Melodic Death Metal

+1. Sinners Dream
+2. So Close
+3. One Entire Shield Of Pain
+4. From The Seed To The Flower
+5. Cold
+6. Accepting Our Weakness
+7. We Are Alone
+8. Schizophrenia
+9. Shadows
+10. Try To See

+### "Send in the Clowns" 2004, Melodic Death Metal

+1. Communication - Relation - Illusion
+2. Who's in Control
+3. Wild Mystery
+4. Two Voices
+5. Conflict - Error - Disillusion - Denial
+6. Eyes like Fire
+7. Where Oceans Begin
+8. Ode to the Past
+9. Precious Gold
+10. Frustration - Anger - Resignation
+11. See the Angels
+12. You've Slain
+13. Hope is Gone

-"Mirror Palace" 2007, Melodic Death Metal
+### "Mirror Palace" 2007, Melodic Death Metal

+1. Mould
+2. Mirror Palace
+3. Cruel Sacrifice
+4. Sleeping Dogs
+5. Intoxicate Me
+6. Them Bones (Alice in Chains Cover)
+7. Sheep And Shepherds
+8. Pride And Shame
+9. Silence Is Gold
+10. I Know You Know

-"The Arrogance of Ignorance" 2008, Melodic Death Metal
+### "The Arrogance of Ignorance" 2008, Melodic Death Metal

+1. Roulette
+2. Between the Lines
+3. In the End
+4. Subconscious
+5. Failure
+6. Self-fulfilling Prophecy
+7. The Weakest Link
+8. From Then On
+9. Some Things Seem So Easy
+10. Hope

 ## Отношения с другими группами